 Costs of college – is it really that expensive?

-Between 2016 and 2017, the average cost for college, including tuition, room and board, books and any other college-related expenses was at $41,468 per year.
-When you go to college for a typical four year bachelor’s degree, the yearly rate tends to increase, which sets the costs at around $100,000 for a bachelor’s degree, which is no small expense.
+The average college costs per year including tuition, housing and daily costs are around $35,331 per student in the United States.
+When you go to college for a typical four-year bachelor’s degree, the yearly rate tends to increase, which sets the costs at around $100,000 for a bachelor’s degree, which is no small expense.

 How do we afford this?